 Let's look at how we can do this now.

-e.g. What is the value of angle f in the first triangle below?
-And the value of angles a and b in the second triangle?
+e.g. What are the value of angles a and b in the triangle below?

-From the markings on these triangles, we can see these are both isosceles triangles.
+From the markings on these triangles, we can see this is an isosceles triangle.

 As a result, we know that the base angles must be the same.

-e.g. What is the value of angle b in the diagram below?
+e.g. What is the value of angle c in the diagram below?